jmcnamara/XlsxWriter/dev/docs/source/page_setup.rst

    :param first_col:   The first column of the range.
    :param last_row:    The last row of the range.
    :param last_col:    The last col of the range.
-   :param formula:     Array formula to write to cell.
    :type  first_row:   integer
    :type  first_col:   integer
    :type  last_row:    integer